zyao237/ontopath/README.md

-### Prescription Recommendation in Treat- ment Pathways: A Hierarchical Ontology Model using Electronic Health Records
+### Prescription Recommendation in Treatment Pathways: A Hierarchical Ontology Model using Electronic Health Records

 Code for review: